Oven Baked Chicken Fajitas

 Instructions

-• Preheat the oven 425˚F (220˚C) and line a baking sheet with parchment paper or foil.
+• Prep.
+Preheat the oven to 425˚F and line a baking sheet with parchment paper.
+Slice your veggies and butterfly chicken.
+Then, measure out the remaining ingredients before you begin.

-• In a medium bowl, stir together the tomatoes, minced garlic and a pinch of coarse salt.
-Spread over peppers and onions.
+• Mix the vegetables.
+In a medium bowl, stir together the tomatoes, minced garlic and a pinch of coarse salt.
+Spread over the chicken and top with sliced bell peppers and onions.

-• Remove from oven and slice chicken before serving.
+• Slice and serve.
+Remove from oven and allow the fajita mixture to rest for about 5 minutes.
+Then, thinly slice the chicken before serving.

 Nutrition